 requires humanitarian assistance.”

 In Yemen, 2 million children are malnourished and in urgent need of life-saving treatment. © UNICEF/UNI341612

 What is UNICEF doing?

 UNICEF is racing to help as many children as we can, as quickly as possible.
-We are providing children caught in Yemen’s violent conflict with vaccines, clean water, sanitation facilities, emergency food, medicine and much needed medical kits.
-We’re also working hard to keep children in school by giving incentives to more than 143,000 teachers who have not been paid for over two years and training teachers in how to counsel children whose lives have been ripped apart by war.
+We are providing children caught in Yemen’s violent conflict with emergency food, clean water, sanitation facilities, vaccines, medicine and much needed medical kits.
+We’re also working hard to keep children in school by distributing school supplies and rehabilitating schools.

 UNICEF is one of the only international agencies on the ground in Yemen and our teams are working hard to save the lives of children.
 But we urgently need your help.